 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-So same thing goes if I go into here and I go to parcel creation tools and I delete sub-entity and I select this line here I've now unified these two.
-That line is now missing so it's basically the same as if I had done unify and then gone back and deleted the line.
-So from here I'm going to go ahead and hit ENTER so that I can delete sub-entity again.
+The same thing goes if I go into parcel creation tools, select Delete Sub-Entity, and select this line here—I've now unified these two.
+That line is now missing, so it's basically the same as if I had done unify and then gone back and deleted the line.

-So that's how you can delete parcels out is you can delete out the entities and basically remove that parcel from your parcels inside of the drawing.
-So it's um if you need to delete it's different because you can't just select it and choose and hit delete.
-If I select property 35 and hit delete it doesn't work.
+So, if you need to delete, it's different because you can't just select it and hit Delete.
+If I select property 35 and hit Delete, it doesn't work.

 The way that you delete these parcels is that you go ahead and you remove the boundary information that is making that parcel be an active parcel inside of your drawing.